Code-Institute-Submissions/away-day/README.md

 - Share plans with friends - I signed up to ShareThis during the project with a view to adding some pre-made share buttons to the site, but was getting quite a lot of console warnings about non-loadable content, so this feature has been omitted from the first release.
-- Directions - I'd like to include a feature to generation directions between any given marker and the stadium being visited, or vice versa.
-I briefly explored the Directions API that Google offer but I already had my hands full with the Places API.
+- Directions - I'd like to include a feature to generate directions between any given marker and the stadium being visited, or vice versa.
+I briefly explored Google's Directions API but I already had my hands full with the Places API.
 - Rollout to more leagues, sports and countries - The only thing I need to achieve this is the latitude and longitude of each club's home stadium, so this could be quite easy to implement.
 My current main priorities are NFL, NBA, NRL and AFL.
 - A wider league selection would certainly require a re-structure of the drop-down options, the format I've used is already at the